 All governors are required to prepare for and attend all meetings of the FE Corporation.
-Corporation meetings take place six times per year and meetings last approximately 2.5 hours.
+Corporation meetings take place five times per year and meetings last approximately 2 to 2.5 hours.
 Meetings are currently scheduled for Thursday evenings from 5.30 pm.

-Governors are also expected to attend a 24 hour overnight residential (Friday full day and Saturday am), usually in early February at a hotel in the Teesside / Cleveland area.
+Governors are also expected to attend an overnight residential (Friday full day and Saturday am), usually in the spring at a hotel in the Teesside / Cleveland area.
 This is an opportunity for governors to set strategic aims and objectives.
-Governors also need to attend three Governor Workshops, usually lasting 1.5 hours.
+Governors also need to attend up to three Governor Workshops, usually lasting 1.5 hours.
 These are training and update sessions.